Minnesota Transfer Curriculum

 Minnesota State Colleges and Universities (MnSCU) have a common general education curriculum called the Minnesota General Education Transfer Curriculum (MnTC).

 The MnTC is an agreement signed by all Minnesota two- and four-year public colleges and universities to support the transfer of coursework and credits in general education.
-When you complete the Minnesota General Education Transfer Curriculum at one of the participating colleges/universities and then transfer to any other Minnesota public baccalaureate degree granting university, you will have fulfilled all lower-division general education requirements.
+When you complete the MnTC and then transfer to any other MnSCU school, you will have fulfilled all lower-division general education requirements.
+It also transfers to the University of Minnesota plus many private and out-of-state schools.
 Within the 40 credits required, there are ten goals.
 The AFA, AS and the AAS degrees and the diplomas and certificates at Century College also use MnTC courses to fulfill their general education requirements.

 Associate in Arts Degree